Key Takeaways About Pennsylvania Civil Statute of Limitations Filing Deadlines

 A Turning Point: The Attorney General's Report

-The movement for legal reform in Pennsylvania began in earnest after the release of a devastating grand jury report in 2018 by the state’s Attorney General.
-The report, which documented decades of widespread sexual abuse and alleged cover-ups within the Catholic Church, brought to light the systemic failures that enabled harm against countless children.
+The report, which documented decades of widespread sexual abuse and alleged cover-ups within the Catholic Church, brought to light the systemic failures that enabled harm against countless children and highlighted the struggles faced by child sexual abuse victims.
 The public outcry that followed was immense and created an undeniable demand for justice and accountability.

 This report served as the catalyst for legislative action, pushing Pennsylvania lawmakers to address the decades of injustice that had been concealed by a combination of institutional power and legal deadlines.
-Survivors, their families, and advocates mobilized, determined to ensure that what happened in the past would not define the future.

 The 2019 Law: A Vital but Flawed Step